Oremus-Labs/ol-model-manager/docs/performance-overhaul.md

 - `GET /jobs/9fb94e3d-478d-48fd-abcc-90e7038cdb3b` reported `status=completed` and `progress=100` after Redis processed the queue entry (size ≈4.5 MiB).
 - `curl -N https://model-manager-api.oremuslabs.app/events` now seeds immediate `job.completed` SSE payloads without polling, so the UI can reflect progress live.
 - Follow-up fix: SSE frames now carry the job ID in the SSE `id` header, preserve the datastore timestamp, and bracket the replay backlog with `stream.seed.start/complete` markers so clients can distinguish history from live updates.
+- Helm chart now provisions a dedicated Redis deployment + PVC (`model-manager-redis`) managed by the Longhorn storage class for automatic scheduling on the cluster; api/worker/sync default their `REDIS_ADDR` to the in-cluster service unless overridden, so the worker stream consumer no longer falls back to heartbeat mode and there is no per-node host-path prep required.
+- Verified rollout via `argocd app sync workloads-ai-model-manager`; the new `model-manager-redis` Deployment and PVC (`longhorn` storage class) reported Healthy/Bound, and `kubectl logs deploy/model-manager-worker` now shows `worker connected to Redis queue; waiting for jobs`.
+- Triggered `POST /weights/install` for `sshleifer/tiny-gpt2` (target `sshleifer-tiny-gpt2-redis-test`) using the public API; job `b05eec49-7f45-4ef7-b0ff-b5269eb17cdf` moved to `status=completed`, the weights landed under `/mnt/models/sshleifer-tiny-gpt2-redis-test`, and the SSE stream emitted the corresponding `job.completed` event.

 Phase 2 – Hugging Face cache + background sync
 Background sync service (cmd/sync)